Experienced Defense Against Program Fraud and Federal Property Theft Charges

 Contact a Federal Property Theft Defense Attorney

-To arrange a consultation about your legal issue, feel free to contact white collar criminal defense attorney Solomon L. Wisenberg at the Washington, D.C., office of Nelson Mullins Riley & Scarborough, LLP.
+To arrange a consultation about your legal issue, feel free to contact me, white collar criminal defense attorney Solomon L. Wisenberg, at the Washington, D.C., office of Nelson Mullins Riley & Scarborough, LLP.